sUSD (SUSD) Price Tops $0.99 on Exchanges

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-sUSD’s launch date was June 11th, 2018. sUSD’s total supply is 44,227,215 tokens.
-The Reddit community for sUSD is https://reddit.com/r/synthetix_io and the currency’s Github account can be viewed here. sUSD’s official message board is blog.synthetix.io. sUSD’s official website is www.synthetix.io. sUSD’s official Twitter account is @synthetix_io and its Facebook page is accessible here.
+sUSD’s launch date was June 11th, 2018. sUSD’s total supply is 44,285,765 tokens. sUSD’s official Twitter account is @synthetix_io and its Facebook page is accessible here.
+The Reddit community for sUSD is https://reddit.com/r/synthetix_io and the currency’s Github account can be viewed here. sUSD’s official website is www.synthetix.io.
+The official message board for sUSD is blog.synthetix.io.

 sUSD Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as sUSD directly using US dollars.
-Investors seeking to trade sUSD should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase sUSD using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as sUSD directly using U.S. dollars.
+Investors seeking to acquire sUSD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase sUSD using one of the aforementioned exchanges.

 Receive News & Updates for sUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for sUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.